Lakota Squash: A Vine With A Rich History

 This plant takes up a decent amount of space in the garden and vines can spread up 10-20 feet.
 The green leaves are large and round, and the flowers are a vibrant yellow.
 When ready to harvest, the fine-grained squash weighs approximately 4-8 pounds.

 When planted from seed, germination takes about a week and 10-15 days for seedlings to emerge.
-Late summer you will see a burst of growth in vines, leaves, and flowers.
+In late summer, you will see a burst of growth in vines, leaves, and flowers.
 Squash will start growing once it’s pollinated and will mature in mid to late fall.

 This winter squash is valued for its sweet nutty flesh.
 The seeds can be harvested and roasted, or even pressed for oil.
 Like all other squash plants, the flowers are edible.
 Harvest the male blossoms and leave the female flowers to produce the fruit.